 In addition to improved access, these applications provide businesses the ability to shorten the time from question to action.
-A recent Aberdeen Group study found that managers who utilized mobile BI solutions were able to make decisions three times faster than those without mobile BI systems.
+Recent studies have found that managers who utilized mobile BI solutions were able to make decisions three times faster than those without them.

 There are two ways users can access mobile BI technology:

 Web-based mobile BI.
-In this method, users access the application through their mobile device’s Web-browser.
+In this method, users access the application through their device’s Web-browser (just as one would access any Web-based BI solution through a Web browser on any device).
 Users will have a consistent experience across both mobile and desktop versions of the application, with access to similar or identical data and features.

 Before deploying applications on mobile devices, you should consider the following: